Undergraduate BA (Hons)

 This module provides an overview of the history of English-language popular music and interrogates and problematises the concept of genre in popular music.
 You will develop an understanding of music style analysis and improve aural skills.

-This module will focus on performance from a perspective of interactive technology, MIDI, synthesis, and sampling.
-You will write and rehearse original material to be performed in a concert at the end of the semester.
+This module builds the work undertaken in Musicianship skills during Trimester 1, consisting of Individual Performance (instrumental tuition), and Ensemble Musicianship where you will write and rehearse original material to be performed in a concert at the end of the semester.

 Applied Composition and Technology